David-codes0/Onboarding-UI-Flutter-App/README.md

 This project is a starting point for a Flutter application.

-### It help understand the UI flow and major the Provider State management
+### Thsi project help understand some list method and  i use the spread operator and also the  UI flow and majorly the Provider State management

 A few resources to get you started if this is your first Flutter project: